Prints guide

 How large will my framed wall print be?

-Gold frames are 2.3cm wide.
+• Gold frames are 2.3 centimetres wide.

-Silver frames are 4.4cm wide.
+• Silver frames are 4.4 centimetres wide.

 Not all combinations of framing are given as options, why is that?